The mission of Bradford Teen Center, Inc. is to provide a safe, enjoyable environment where teenage youth are heard, encouraged, and empowered.

 In spring of 2020, The Bradford Teen Center found a home for The Hub at 9 Barton Street in Bradford.

 We asked for donations of items for The Hub, and the community answered with an outpouring of support!
-The Bradford Teen Center was able to outfit the new space with furniture, cooking appliances, books, air hockey table, ping pong, movies, Xbox 360 and games, arts and crafts, laptops, and a printer.
+The Bradford Teen Center was able to outfit the new space with furniture, cooking appliances, books, air hockey table, pool, movies, Xboxes, arts and crafts, laptops, and a printer.
 In the summer of 2022, the Hub relocated it's current location, just around the corner at 134 Main Street in Bradford.

 Who We Are